-Regardless of the size of your dog, it is probably clear to every dog owner that your pupper needs a certain amount of physical exercise on a daily basis.
+Regardless of your dog’s size, it’s probably clear for every dog owner that your pupper needs a certain amount of physical exercise on a daily basis.
 But how much is too much?
-If you are an outdoor loving person like me, you might have asked yourself this question before.
+And how long can a small dog actually hike?
+Can I take him to day long hikes?
+If you are an outdoor loving person like me, you might have asked yourself these questions before.

-To the surprise of a lot of people, even small breed dogs can join you on hikes, even multi-day ones.
+To many people’s surprise, hiking with a small dog is totally possible.
 If some precautions are taken, it is no problem for a small dog to hike for several hours per day.
-However, the trek should not be more than 5 or 6 hours per day.
+However, the trek should not be more than 5 or 6 hours in one day.

 Note: In general, there is no big difference between a small breed and a large breed dog.
 For large breed dogs you might have to consider joint problems so your small breed dog might even be able to go on longer walks.

 And in case you’re wondering, why I’m not writing about how far a small dog can hike, here’s why: You should always think in terms of time and not of distance.
 Because if you are hiking in the mountains, 10 miles (16 kilometers) are much much longer and more strenuous than 10 miles on flat terrain.